 One of our personal injury attorneys can help you determine what steps to take if you’re not quite sure how serious your injury may be.

 Suppose your injury isn’t serious enough to pursue a personal injury claim, but it still put you out money.
 What then?

 In this situation, you may have other options to explore.

 If we feel that a personal injury lawsuit isn’t appropriate in your case, we may suggest these (or other) options that could be available to you.

 This post has provided a lot of generalities, but the only way to know if you have a case is to call us.
 We’ll want to hear how you were injured and the impact it’s had on your life.
 There are many variables when it comes to personal injury lawsuits.

 Your initial consultation is always free here at Ladenburg Law.
-If you live in Tacoma, Olympia, Lakewood, Puyallup or the surrounding areas, give us a call at 253.272.5226.
+If you live in Tacoma, Olympia, Lakewood, Puyallup or the surrounding areas, give us a call.
 There is no obligation, and you only pay us if we win your case.

 Disclaimer: Nothing in the post above is intended to be legal advice for your specific situation.
 We have spoken in general terms only today.
 This post is meant to give you a basic understanding of the kinds of things we consider in our line of work.
 Always consult with a personal injury attorney about your case for the legal options that will apply to you!